Skip to main content

 A practical plan for managing blood pressure.

 1. Validate your monitor.
 Check your model on ValidateBP.org.
-If it is not listed, swap it for an Omron or Withings model that is.
+If it is not listed, swap it for a validated upper-arm model.
+Wirecutter's roundup of the best home blood pressure monitors is a good place to compare and buy.

 2. Run a 7-day log.
 Take 2 readings in the morning and 2 in the evening for a full week.
 Bring the average to your doctor.